snap-stanford/snap-python/doc/source/reference/GetSccSzCnt.rst

 - None

-The following example shows how to get the distribution of weakly connected component sizes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::
+The following example shows how to get the distribution of strongly-connected component sizes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::

 	import snap